Skip to Main Content

 7 min read

-Though engaging donors year-round is a must, the end-of-year giving season is one of the most profitable periods for many nonprofits.
-Each year, #GivingTuesday is one of the largest fundraising days for organizations across the globe.
+Engaging donors year-round is a must.
+We can all agree on that!
+But the end-of-year giving season is undeniably one of the most important fundraising periods for many nonprofits.
+And, each year, #GivingTuesday is one of the largest fundraising days that (un)officially kicks off this important season.

 1. Highlight matching gift opportunities in #GivingTuesday appeals.